DeutscheBahnAG/components/README.md

 yarn add @db-design/react-extra;
 ```

-## How to Develop
+## How to Develop for Contribution

-Clone this repository and start adding components.
-On the repository for the web site that will include the components, add this repository as a dependency in your `package.json`.
+### Initial Setup

+1. Clone this repository
+2. Run `yarn` to install all dependencies
+3. Run `yarn build:react-icons` to make assets available for development

 ### Adding a New Component

+Run `yarn dev` to start the perpetual creation of the component documentation.

 This is a multi-package repository.
-Each component library is a separate Node package with it's own `package.json`.
-This is managed via [Yarn workspaces](https://yarnpkg.com/en/docs/workspaces).
+Each component library is a separate Node package with its own `package.json`.
+This
+is managed via [Yarn workspaces](https://yarnpkg.com/en/docs/workspaces).
 They reside in `./packages`.

 - `react`: Core components, for general use.
 - `react-extra`: Additional components for edge use cases.